How to Get Into Ketosis Fast

 The low-carb, high-fat keto diet has been shown to improve body composition and increase endurance performance.
 But getting into ketosis is difficu...

-The ketogenic diet is more lifestyle than diet.
-It’s gaining popularity among those who wish to improve their metabolic health, lose weight, and / or boost their productivity.
-Originally developed as a therapeutic treatment for Alzheimers, the purported benefits of the diet are due, in part, to the properties of ketones, which are produced by the liver in someone on a low-carb diet as well as in someone in a fasted state.
+The ketogenic diet is more of a lifestyle than an eating regimen.
+It’s gaining popularity among those who wish to improve their metabolic health, lose weight, and/or boost their productivity.
+Originally developed as a therapeutic treatment for epilepsy, the purported benefits of the diet are due, in part, to the properties of ketones, which are produced by the liver in someone on a low-carb diet as well as in someone in a fasted state.

 Despite the benefits, some individuals may find the diet quite restrictive (a ketogenic diet allows for no more than 5% of daily caloric intake to come from carbohydrates).
-Others, like athletes, may find that this way of eating does not lend itself to optimal game day / exercise performance (depending on their specific needs).
+Others, like athletes, may find that this way of eating does not lend itself to optimal game day or exercise performance, depending on their specific needs.
 Fortunately, there is another way to benefit from ketones without going on a keto diet or fasting: exogenous ketone supplements.

-Being in a state of ketosis means that you have elevated levels of ketones in your blood, usually measured at > 0.5mM.
-That’s simply the line you must cross to enter ketosis; but there are two distinct ways of arriving there.
+Being in a state of ketosis means that you have elevated levels of ketones in your blood, usually measured at > 0.5 mmol (mM) per liter of blood.
+That’s simply the line you must cross to enter ketosis, but there are two distinct ways of arriving there.

-Traditionally, this happens as a result of eating a very low carbohydrate-ketogenic diet (called nutritional ketosis) or practicing caloric restriction (intermittent, prolonged fasting) In these situations, carbohydrate depletion and a reduction in insulin causes free fatty acids (FFAs) to be released from fat stores in the body through a process called lipolysis.
+Traditionally, this happens as a result of eating a very low-carbohydrate ketogenic diet (called nutritional ketosis) or practicing caloric restriction (intermittent, prolonged fasting) In these situations, carbohydrate depletion and insulin reduction cause free fatty acids (FFAs) to be released from fat stores in the body through a process called lipolysis.
 Then, these FFAs are transported to the liver, where they’re used to produce ketone bodies.
 This is known as endogenous ketosis—meaning ketones are being produced by the body.

 Someone who is producing their own ketones is in a ketogenic state.